girishji/girishji.github.io/docs/_posts/2022-08-17-kicad-python-footprints-curved-tracks-edge-cuts.markdown

 [KiCad 6][kicad-org] has support for drawing curved tracks, be it circular arcs or Bezier curves.
 Only circular arcs are covered here.
 Use [`PCB_ARC`][ki-pcb-arc] object and specify start, mid and end points of arc.

-Curved tracks are mostly aesthetic for low frequency applications.
-While pushing tracks during manual routing KiCad may decide to convert rounded edges to sharp corners.
-To manually route a rounded tracks use Ctrl-/ (or Cmd-/ on Mac) shortcut to switch among following options: corners at 45 deg -> rounded corners at 45 deg -> corners at 90 deg -> rounded corners at 90 deg, after you click on the starting point of track.
+For low frequency applications, curved tracks are mostly for aesthetic reasons.
+Moreove, during manual routing if you use the "shove" option KiCad may decide to convert rounded edges to sharp corners.
+To manually route a rounded track use *Ctrl-/* (or *Cmd-/* on Mac) shortcut to switch among following options: corners at 45 deg -> rounded corners at 45 deg -> corners at 90 deg -> rounded corners at 90 deg, after you click on the starting point of track.

+The following example adds a rounded corner to two straight line tracks.

 {% highlight python %}
 import pcbnew